 Definitions and Basic Anatomy

-Tendons are robust, fibrous connective tissues that connect muscles to bones.
+Tendons are solid, fibrous connective tissues that connect muscles to bones.
 They are primarily composed of collagen fibers arranged in parallel, providing tensile strength and flexibility.
 In the foot, tendons are responsible for transmitting the force generated by muscles in the leg and foot to the bones, facilitating movement.

 Scientific Foundations and Biomechanics